 Fundamentally changed how we go to market through animation, video, and print.

-Optimized work flows and updated teams to industry standard hardware and software to accommodate the new look and feel of Baker Hughes digital assets.
+Optimized workflows and updated teams to industry standard hardware and software to accommodate the new look and feel of Baker Hughes digital assets.

 Presented art reviews to senior executives for consistency of art, scope of the projects, and milestone and deadline management.